About the ERAS® Program

 Payment Method

-• Note: For applicants who pay their ERAS fees using a credit card, those charges will show up as "AAMC" on their credit card statement.
+Note: Applicants who pay their ERAS fees using a credit card will those charges reflected as "AAMC" on their credit card statement.

 Return to Top ↑